DFRobot/DFRobot_ICG20660L/README.md

 * [Credits](#credits)

 ## Summary
 This is a 6-axis MEMS sensor ICG-20660L library.
-It supports IIC and SPI communication.<br>
+It can only support IIC and SPI communication.<br>
-It has a 3-axis accelerometer, 3-axis gyroscope and onboard temperature.<br>
+It can detect accelerometer, gyroscope, and onboard temperature.<br>

-## Connection
+## Connected
-Hardware connection table<br>
+Hardware conneted table<br>
-### Hardware connection table in SPI
+### hardware conneted table in SPI
  Sensor      |                      MCU                          |
 ------------ | :------------------------------------------------:|
 FSY          | not connected, floating                           |